cBioPortal/cbioportal/docs/user-guide/faq.md

 Yes, the cBioPortal is open-source, and available on [GitHub](https://github.com/cBioPortal/cbioportal).
 Our [documentation](/) provides complete download and installation instructions.
 #### I'd like to contribute code to the cBioPortal.
 How do I get started?
 Great!
 We would love to have your contributions.
 To get started, head over to our GitHub repository and check out our page on [how to contribute](https://github.com/cBioPortal/cbioportal/blob/master/CONTRIBUTING.md).
+#### What is a combined Study?
+A combined study is a custom study comprised of samples from multiple studies.
+The combined study feature enables you to combine samples from multiple studies to form a bigger study.
+This cohort of samples can then be queried or explored just like a traditional study, and can be returned to at a later date or shared with a collaborator.
+#### How can I form a combined Study?
+A combined or merged study is a custom study comprised of samples from multiple studies.
+In the homepage of cbioportal, studies can be selected using the checkbox located on the left of the study.
+Once the studies are selected, they can be combined and explored using the "Explore Selected Studies" button.
+Alternatively, after the studies are selected, you can run queries on the combined study using the "Query by Gene" button.
+#### How can I create a subset or sub cohort of a study with specific samples or patients?
+A subset or sub cohort of a study can be created by specifying individual patients or samples.
+After a study is selected, user can click on the "Custom selection" button to create a new filter by specifying the sampleID or patientID that the user is interested to explore.
+Another way is to filter a set of patients using the charts on the study view and then view the IDs of the patients and samples that were selected or unselected based on the current filter.
+Further adding or removing patients or samples can be done to finely select patients for a subset.
 #### What is a Virtual Study?
 A virtual study is a custom study comprised of samples from one or more existing studies.
 The virtual study feature allows you to define a custom cohort of samples that fit your specific genomic or clinical criteria of interest.
 These samples can be a subset of the data available in an existing study, or result from the combination of multiple existing studies.
 This cohort of samples can then be queried or explored just like a traditional study, and can be returned to at a later date or shared with a collaborator.
 For more information and examples, see our [tutorial on virtual studies](https://www.cbioportal.org/tutorials).
 #### Is it necessary to log in to use virtual studies?
 If I do log in, what additional functionality do I gain?